 How to get here

-Free Word Centre is located opposite 119 Farringdon Road and next to the Betsy Trotwood pub, a 5-minute walk from Farringdon Station.
+Free Word Centre is located opposite 119 Farringdon Road (currently the McLaren construction site) and next to the Betsy Trotwood pub, a 5-minute walk from Farringdon Station.

 We’re only a 20-minute walk from Old Street, Upper Street, King’s Cross, Bloomsbury and the City.
 We try to be as environmentally friendly as possible here at Free Word, so take a look at your route and see if walking might be a possibility – we’d be very happy if you did.

 Another great way to stay green is by taking the bike.
 There’s a “Boris Bike” cycle hire docking station right outside our front door, and ample parking for your own bike just around the corner in Bowling Green Lane.